Your Cat and the Law

 Council does occasionally receive complaints from residents about stray and wandering cats entering their premises and causing a nuisance such as noise, odour, faeces, spraying, wandering, fighting or harassing other pets.

 In the first instance, speaking with your neighbour may help resolve the matter as they are often unaware that their cat is being a nuisance.
+If you treat the issue as a shared problem and work on a solution together, you are likely to achieve a good result.

 If you feel you are not able to make direct contact with them, you can contact Council’s Community Safety Officer for advice or assistance.